eric-urban/AI-in-a-Box/guidance/scaling/README.md

 ## Conclusion

 This guidance outlines a strategy for leveraging Azure OpenAI resources at an enterprise level.
-By centralizing OpenAI resources and adopting smart load balancing with APIM, organizations can maximize their investment in OpenAI, ensuring scalability, cost-effectiveness, and performance across a wide range of applications and use cases.
+By centralizing Azure OpenAI resources and adopting smart load balancing with APIM, organizations can maximize their investment in Azure OpenAI, ensuring scalability, cost-effectiveness, and performance across a wide range of applications and use cases.

 ## Additional Resources